Azure-Samples/MachineLearningSamples-SentimentAnalysis/scenario-sentiment-analysis-deep-learning.md

 | 3 | [`ModelingAndEvaluationDocker.md`](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis/blob/master/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md) | 'Code/SentimentExtractionDocker.py' |
 | 4 | [`Operationalization.md`](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis/blob/master/Docs/SentimentAnalysisOperationalization.md) | 'Code/Operaionalization' |

-**AT** I THINK THIS SECTION NEEDS SOME WORK.
-WHERE SHOULD THE READER GO FIRST TO GET STARTED?
-WHERE IS THE LABS FOLDER?
-THE NAMES OF FILES IN THE TABLE ABOVE DO NOT CORRESPOND TO THE ACTUAL FILENAMES IN THE DOCS FOLDER.

 ## Conclusion

 In conclusion, this solution introduces you to using Deep Learning to perform sentiment analysis with the AMLWorkbench.
 The solution presented is flexible to use CNTK/Tensorflow as the backend with Keras.
 In addition, we also operationalize using HDF5 models.